 Finally, there was the usual crop of small features that were direct requests from the user base.
 One was worthy of note: the weekly reminder email to users now includes a useful project collaboration feature – it reports on outstanding document review and approval requests from other users on shared documents.
 The use case for this is when you are preparing for a product or project gate review - if there are outstanding un-issued or un-approved documents you may decide to cancel the gate review until these are done as you would fail the gate criteria until this is so.

 Integrating open source technologies such as Solr, Flax, GanttProject and FreeMind with CogniDox to create a platform of useful tools reminds me of a fundamental difference between proprietary and open source products.

 Proprietary software is nearly always 'streaky' - excellent modules mixed with so-so efforts.
-In the overall interest of the product's reputation, any concerns about these efforts are frequently supressed or denied.
+In the overall interest of the product's reputation, any concerns about these efforts are frequently suppressed or denied.
 When you merge open source projects into one integrated whole, you can be as objective as you like about the module you are integrating.
 If you get it wrong, you jettison it and find a replacement.
 You don't need to have a 'tiger team', or the issues of managing out under-performing contributors.
-To paraphrase the CSI TV show, its all about the code.
+To paraphrase the CSI TV show, it is all about the code.